thbdoux/realtime-asset-forecasting/README.md

 - Enhance the scraping/transform pipeline
 - Extend forecasting models (Prophet, etc)
 - Incorporate live performance metrics for pandas and Pathway.
-- Deploy the web app Kubernetes
+- Deploy it at scale on Kubernetes clusters